Best General Liability Insurance Companies for Small Businesses in Ohio

 biBerk

-At $101 monthly, biBERK saves most Ohio businesses 9% on average, though the highest savings are in hospitality (27%) and repair services (27%).
-It’s the best general liability provider for businesses in cleaning, fitness, pet care, real estate and recreation.
+At $101 monthly, biBerk saves most Ohio businesses 9% on average, with the highest savings in hospitality (27%) and repair services (27%).
+It's the top general liability pick for businesses in cleaning, fitness, pet care, real estate and recreation.

-Coverage ranks seventh because of the lack of endorsement options, such as professional liability and liquor liability, and lower sublimits for damage to rented premises compared to other competitors.
-However, biBERK ranks strong in buying experience with instant online quotes that only takes three to five minutes, with transparent underwriting with clear pricing breakdowns.
+Coverage ranks seventh; it lacks endorsement options like professional liability and liquor liability, and sublimits for damage to rented premises are lower than those of competing carriers. biBerk's buying experience ranks well, with instant online quotes that take three to five minutes and transparent pricing breakdowns.

 Where biBERK performs best: